EGC2: Enhanced Graph Classification with Easy Graph Compression: PRELIMINARIES

-\textbf{DEFINITION 3 (Defense on graph classification).} For a given training graphs $\hat{G_{l}}$ and a graph classification model $\hat{f_{\theta}}$, the defender aims to minimize the loss of the adversarial graph $G_{t}^{'}\subset \Psi(G)$ on $\hat{f_{\theta}(\cdot)}$, so that $G_{t}^{'}$ can get a correct prediction result.
-To against various attacks, the defense on graph classification can be defined as:¡¤ where $\hat{{G}_{l}}$ represents the original graphs or the adversarial graphs. $\hat{f_{\theta}}$ is trained by $\hat{{G}_{l}}$, which can be a graph classification model with or without defense mechanism.
-Here, we consider $\hat{{G}_{l}}$ as the original graphs and the $\hat{f_{\theta}}$ as the EGC$^2$ with a defense mechanism.
+\textbf{DEFINITION 3 (Defense on graph classification).} For a given training graphs $G_{train}$ and a graph classification model $f_{\theta}$, the defender aims to minimize the loss of the adversarial graph $G_{t}^{'}\in \Psi(G)$ on $f_{\theta}(\cdot)$, so that $G_{t}^{'}$ can get a correct prediction result.
+To against various attacks, the defense on graph classification can be defined as: where ${G}_{train}$ is the set of a training graphs, including the original graphs or the adversarial graphs. $f_{\theta}$ is trained by ${G}_{train}$, which can be a graph classification model with or without defense mechanism.
+Here, we consider ${G}_{train}$ as the original graphs and the $f_{\theta}$ as the graph classification model with a defense mechanism.